Great Bear Foundation

 The Gitga’at Nation has secured intervener status in regulatory hearings, along with several other First Nations.
 The Gitga’at have funded studies and improved communication infrastructure in order to hold National Energy Board hearings on the proposed project locally in Hartley Bay.
 At the time of writing, the community of 160 people has opened its homes to house and feed over 300 people while the hearings take place, March 1-3.

 The Great Bear Foundation strongly opposes the Northern Gateway pipeline and tanker project for the threats it poses to rare and valuable ecosystems, spirit bear and brown bear habitat, and the First Nations and other communities.
 GBF also opposes the project for its support of Alberta tar sands development and the myriad environmental and cultural impacts, including its significant contribution to climate change that threatens the polar bear and other important species.

 In solidarity with the Gitga’at Nation’s opposition to Enbridge’s Northern Gateway pipeline and tanker project, the Great Bear Foundation has made a monetary contribution to the Hartley Bay Band, and we are committed to raising awareness about the project’s threats as well as the Gitga’at Nation’s fierce, well-organized opposition to it.
 GBF is raising funds to help defray the costs of regulatory hearings, studies, and all activities that oppose this project.

-You can donate securely online below using Google Wallet.
+You can donate securely online below using the PayPal link below.
 Or, you can donate by mail; checks can be mailed to the Great Bear Foundation, PO Box 9383, Missoula, MT 59807.
 Please specify that your donation is meant for support of the Gitga’at Nation and their fight against Enbridge’s Northern Gateway Pipeline.